exogee-technology/graphweaver-federation-demo/README.md

 }
 ```

-To resolve this query, Cosmo will go to the payments graph, retrieve the payment and owner information.
-Graphweaver will fetch Payments (which come from PostgreSQL), and Agents (which come from REST).
-Once it has this result, then will use the Invoice ID it got from the payment to go to the music subgraph and retrieve invoice information using the federation `_entities` query.
+To resolve this query, Cosmo will go to the payments subgraph to retrieve the payment and owner information.
+Graphweaver will fetch Payments (which come from PostgreSQL), and Agents (which come from REST), join those, then give the result back to Cosmo.
+Once it has this result, then will use the Invoice ID it got from the payment to go to the music subgraph and retrieve invoice information using the federation v2 `_entities` query.